Josue-Uz/coffee-sales-analysis-ml/README.md

 End-to-end analysis of coffee shop sales including data cleaning, automated preprocessing pipeline, exploratory analysis, and a baseline machine learning model.

 ## Project motivation
-Real-World datasets are rearley clean.
+Real-World datasets are rarely clean.
-Thats why this project focuses on preprocesing and cleaning a dataset by handling missing values, inconsistencies, and wrong formats before trying to do any statistic analysis or any modeling.
+That's why this project focuses on preprocessing and cleaning a dataset by handling missing values, inconsistencies, and wrong formats before trying to do any statistic analysis or any modeling.
-The goal is not onaly prediction, but to think and take desitions in a bussisnes thinking context to undesrtand and do what the company would really need.
+The goal is not only prediction, but to think and take decisions in a business thinking context to understand and do what the company would actually really need.

 ## About the Dataset
 - Cafe sales data